Essay Question

 Important Words for Relevancy + Content Scores

-1A TS needs to have words that are related to the essay-topic, and here is a list of such words and phrases that you can use to make your own TS.
-All of these words and phrases are directly related to the text of essay prompt, thus giving you several ideas for creating your own TS.
+Because a TS requires words related to the essay topic, we've compiled a list of such words and phrases for you to use in making your own TS.
+All these are directly associated with the essay prompt, offering you various ideas for making your TS.

-• Strict Rules: Strict rules are guidelines that must be followed closely, leaving little room for flexibility.
+- Strict Rules: Strict rules are guidelines that must be followed closely, leaving little room for flexibility.
 For example, schools often have strict rules about behaviour to maintain a safe learning environment.

-• Wearing Uniform: Wearing uniform refers to students dressing in a specific set of clothes that represents their school.
+- Wearing Uniform: Wearing uniform refers to students dressing in a specific set of clothes that represents their school.
 For instance, wearing a uniform can help students feel part of a team and reduce distractions in the classroom.

-• Institutes: Institutes are organisations or establishments dedicated to a specific purpose, often related to education or training.
+- Institutes: Institutes are organisations or establishments dedicated to a specific purpose, often related to education or training.
 For example, many educational institutes have their own dress codes that include uniforms.

-• Mandatory: Mandatory means something that is required or compulsory.
+- Mandatory: Mandatory means something that is required or compulsory.
 For example, if wearing a uniform is mandatory, all students must wear it every day.

-• Reduction in Peer Pressure: Reduction in peer pressure refers to decreasing the influence of friends or classmates on an individual's choices and behaviour.
+- Reduction in Peer Pressure: Reduction in peer pressure refers to decreasing the influence of friends or classmates on an individual's choices and behaviour.
 For example, uniforms can help reduce peer pressure by making everyone look similar, so there is less focus on clothing choices.

-• Standardising Student Outfits: Standardising student outfits means creating a uniform look for all students, so everyone dresses the same.
+- Standardising Student Outfits: Standardising student outfits means creating a uniform look for all students, so everyone dresses the same.
 For example, when schools standardise outfits, it can promote equality among students, reducing competition over fashion.

-• Dress: Dress refers to the way someone wears clothes or the specific clothing they choose.
+- Dress: Dress refers to the way someone wears clothes or the specific clothing they choose.
 For example, in schools with uniforms, the dress code dictates what students can wear to promote a sense of belonging.

-1Try to make your own TS using these suggested words.
-Then fill the above-mentioned template, and submit to our AI for evaluation.
-Keep making changes only in the TS till you get the full scores.
-This is the fastest way for you to prepare for the writing section of PTE Academic test.
+Try crafting your own TS using these suggested words.
+Then, fill in the template above and submit it to our AI for evaluation.
+Keep modifying only the TS until you get full scores.
+This is the fastest way to prepare for the writing section of the PTE Academic exam.